 Clint embraced her.
 His face nuzzled into her neck.
 “Yes, honey,” he whispered in her ear.
 “I love you.
 I’ve been mad about you since our first date.”

 “Oh, Clint!”
 Darcey chirped, “I love you too, and I have for a long time!”
 They kissed, still locked in a tender embrace.
 Danae’s entrance through the front door interrupted them.

 “Don’t stop for my benefit,” Danae teased.
 “Wow, when did you have time to cook?” she asked and looked at Darcey.

 “I didn’t.
 Clint made dinner for us.”
 Darcey smiled, happier than she had ever been.

 “It smells good, Clint,” Danae remarked.
 “I’ll stay out of your way.”
 Her tone was chilly as she walked to her bedroom and closed the door.

 Clint looked at Darcey.
 “Did I do something wrong?
 Danae seems upset.”

 “I’ll go check on her.”
 Darcey walked to her bedroom and knocked softly on the door.
 “Danae?”

 She heard a heavy sigh, followed by, “Come in.”

 “What’s wrong, Nae?
 Talk to me.”
-Darcey sat on the bed, next to where Danae was laying down.
+Darcey sat on the bed, next to where Danae was lying down.